qewer33/queitite/REFERENCE.md

 #### Try and Throw

 The classic `try...catch...ensure` statement combo that is used for catching runtime errors.
 The catch statement can have optional identifiers for accessing the error type and value (eg. `catch e, v`).
-The `ensure` (also called `finally` in other languages) statement can be omitted if  not needed.
-The classic `try...catch...ensure` statement combo that is used for catching runtime errors.
-The catch statement can have optional identifiers for accessing the error type and value (eg. `catch e, v`).
-The `ensure` (also called `finally` in other languages) statement can be omitted if  not needed.
+The `ensure` (also called `finally` in other languages) statement always runs, can be omitted if not needed.

 The classic `throw` statement can be used for throwing runtime errors.
 The statement expects a value to be thrown (can be any type).
 For throwing internal error types (see below), the `err(type, message)` function can be used in combination with `throw` (see below examples).
-The classic `throw` statement can be used for throwing runtime errors.
-The statement expects a value to be thrown (can be any type).
-For throwing internal error types (see below), the `err(type, message)` function can be used in combination with `throw` (see below examples).

 Quetite has the following internal error types:
 - **TypeErr**: The error thrown for type mismatches.
 - **NameErr**:  The error thrown for name mismatches, usually when an identifier can't be found.
-- **ArityErr**: The error thrown for function arity mismatches.
+- **ArityErr**: The error thrown for function arity (parameter count) mismatches.
-- **ValueErr**: The error thrown for value mismatches.
+- **ValueErr**: The error thrown for value mismatches (eg. when a funciton expecst an integer Num but a float is provided).
-- **NativeErr**: The error thrown when a fatal error (panic) occurs in native stdlib functions.
 - **NativeErr**: The error thrown when a fatal error (panic) occurs in native stdlib functions.
 - **IOErr**: The error thrown when IO operations fail.
 - **UserErr**: The error thrown by the `throw` statement.